Frameio/exlasticsearch/README.md

 addition to calling search APIs with the query structs above.

 If additional data needs to be fetched or formatted prior to insertion into elastic, the `ExlasticSearch.Indexable` protocol can be implemented to do that for you.
 A default implementation can also be generated as part of using the `ExlasticSearch.Model` macro.

 ## Configuration

-This library requires `elastix` (an elixir elasticsearch http client).
-So refer to it for any http related configuration.
+This library requires [Elastix](https://hex.pm/packages/elastix), an Elixir Elasticsearch HTTP client.
+So refer to it for any HTTP related configuration.
 In addition, there are the following configuration options:

 ```elixir
 config :exlasticsearch, :type_inference, ExlasticSearch.TypeInference